FranxYao/FlanT5-CoT-Specialization/readme.md

 Code preview.
 Data and model checkpoints coming soon.

+The actual training script is pretty simple `train_distill_simple.py`.
+Most of the efforts go to data engineering, hyperparameter search, and evaluation.
+See the paper for details.

 TODO:
 * [ ] Add preprocessed data
 * [ ] Add DeepSpeed integration